apache/airflow-site/landing-pages/site/content/en/blog/implementing-stable-API-for-Apache-Airflow.md

 I am very grateful to my mentors, [Jarek](https://github.com/potiuk) and [Kaxil](https://github.com/kaxil) for their patience with me and for surviving my never-ending questions.

-Thank you so much, [Leah E. Cole](https://github.com/leahecole), for your wonderful reviews.
+Thanks to [Leah E. Cole](https://github.com/leahecole) and [Karolina Rosół](https://github.com/mschickensoup), for their wonderful reviews.
+I'm grateful.

 Thanks for reading!